Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Participatory Legislation

 \mypara{Combining the two phases} Naturally, we get the combined hardness of the two phases: Existence is guaranteed only for $L_p$ aggregation; uniqueness is not guaranteed for any aggregation method; Condorcet and $L_1$ aggregation are majoritarian, while $L_p$ aggregation for $p > 1$ are not majoritarian; and computational hardness follows.

-\begin{remark} For $L_1$ aggregation, one can heuristicly solve Phase 1 (e.g., using one of the methods for Kemeny ranking studied by Ali and Meil{\u{a}}~\cite{ali2012experiments}), followed by the polynomial time algorithm for $L_1$ aggregation for multiwinner elections with variable number of winners discussed in Section~\ref{section:vnw}. \end{remark}
+\begin{remark} For $L_1$ aggregation, one can use the polynomial time algorithm for $L_1$ aggregation for multiwinner elections with variable number of winners discussed in Section~\ref{section:vnw}, followed by solving Phase 2 heuristically, e.g., using one of the methods for Kemeny ranking studied by Ali and Meil{\u{a}}~\cite{ali2012experiments}). \end{remark}